cytoscape/idmapper/README.md

 A dialog is shown to gather the information about the species, and which columns you want to map **From** (the source) and **To** (the target).
 By default, multiple return values will be simplified to the first in the list, but turning off the **Force Single** checkbox will maintain all returned IDs.

 Once the dialog is confirmed, a new column will be added to the Node Table containing the mapped identifiers.

-Note that we are pointed at __/webservice.bridgedb.org:8185__ in BridgeDbIdMapper:33.
-This is a test server.